 Customers are increasingly seeking faster delivery of goods/services, greater reliability, increased customizations, and lower costs.

 A cloud ERP enables the tracking of orders, material, machine availability, tasks, and capacity via hand-held devices so managers don’t have to be present on the shop floor to manage, monitor, and assign tasks.

 With a cloud ERP, you can create, edit and manage real-time reports and evaluate pre-determined KPIs to assess cash flow, inventory availability and costs, and pricing strategies all in a secure environment.
 More and more businesses are finding the cloud their preferred option.

-Whether you are investing in an ERP for the first time or replacing your legacy system, make sure you define your ERP selection criteria and are able to clearly communicate it to vendors.
+Whether you are investing in an ERP for the first time or replacing your legacy system, make sure you define your ERP selection criteria checklist and are able to clearly communicate it to vendors.
 Be sure to:

 1) Review whether you want cloud, on-premise, or a hybrid deployment as well as how many users will use the system

 2) Assess your budget, total cost of ownership (TCO), and return on investment (ROI)

 3) Strongly consider the underlying technology, future scalability, functionality, and necessary customizations of the system